-Kuala Lumpur City has plenty to offer for solo travelers or for family holidaymakers.
+Kuala Lumpur City has plenty to offer for solo travelers or family holidaymakers.
 The city is packed with places of interest, cultural experiences as well as foodie adventures.
-Not only that, a number of popular destinations are located within 2 hour drive of Kuala Lumpur city which makes them ideal for a short trip or a day excursion.
+Not only that, several popular destinations are located within 2 hour drive of Kuala Lumpur city which makes them ideal for a short trip or a day excursion.
 If you are planning a family holiday to Kuala Lumpur city, here is a sample recommended itinerary to explore KL at a leisurely pace.

 Quick tips for planning your holiday:

-Accommodation: I recommend staying at a hotel near the city center to save travel time if you have a 2-3 day stay in Kuala Lumpur.
+I recommend staying at a hotel near the city centre to save travel time if you have a 2-3 day stay in Kuala Lumpur.
 Bukit Bintang is a central location with plenty of shopping malls, restaurants, and nightlife.
-The second popular location is Chinatown & Masjid Jamek area offering easy access to most historical places and cultural experiences as well as the "Heritage Trail."
-Check out budget hotels in Bukit Bintang with AGODA.
+The second popular location is the Chinatown & Masjid Jamek area offering easy access to most historical places and cultural experiences as well as the "Heritage Trail."
+Central Market Area is the hub of transport and hence a popular place for travellers planning a short-budget stay in the city.
+Chowkit is another popular district with an interesting mix of Indonesian and African populations in the city.
+Other interesting suburbs include Bangsar which is home to a huge expat population in Kuala Lumpur.

-Currency: Make sure to carry cash with you while in Kuala Lumpur.
+Make sure to carry cash with you while in Kuala Lumpur.
 A minimum of RM 300 - RM 500 will help you move around and shop at many places that do not accept credit cards or carry out Eftpos transactions.
-A number of money changers are based in most shopping centers including Pavilion Mall, Sungei Wang Plaza, and Berjaya Times Square Shopping Malls in the Bukit Bintang area.
+Several money changers are based in most shopping centres including Pavilion Mall, Sungei Wang Plaza, and Berjaya Times Square Shopping Malls in the Bukit Bintang area.

 8. Money Exchange on-premises